 The following list identifies unacceptable conduct that will not be tolerated at the school.
 A student who engages in such misconduct is subjected to up to one-week class suspension or termination from the program at the sole discretion of the school.
-Examples of misconducts include:
+Examples of misconducts include: Please note that maintaining a respectful and peaceful environment is crucial for the well-being of the school community.
+Furthermore, maintaining honesty and integrity in all interactions with the institution is crucial to ensure a fair and trustworthy academic environment

 - 1. All forms of bias including race, ethnicity, gender, disability, national origin, and creed as demonstrated through verbal and written communication and physical acts. - 2.
 Sexual harassment including hostile environment and quid pro quo (forcing an individual to perform sexual favors in return for something). - 3.
 All types of dishonesty, including cheating, plagiarism, knowingly furnishing false information to the institution, and forgery or alteration or use of institution documents of identification with intent to defraud. - 4.
-Intentional disruption or obstruction of teaching research, administration, disciplinary proceedings, public meetings and programs, or other school activities. - 5.
-Physical or mental abuse of any person on school premises or at functions sponsored or supervised by the school. - 6.
-Theft or damage to the school premises or damage to the property of a member of the school community on the school premises. - 7.
-Failure to comply with directions of institutional officials acting in the performance of their duties. - 8.
-Violation of the law on school premises in a way that affects the school community's pursuit of its proper educational objectives.
-This includes, but is not limited to, the use of alcoholic beverages and/or controlled dangerous substances on school premises. - 9.
-Attending school under the influence of alcohol or illegal drugs. - 10.
-Insubordination or other disrespectful conduct.
+Representation Dishonesty involves providing false information to the institution through various deceptive means.
+This includes: - a) Forgery: Creating fake documents or altering existing ones. - b) Misuse of Documents or Records: Tampering with official documents or records. - c) Falsifying Statements: Providing false information in written or oral form. - d) Submission of False Identification: Using fake identification to deceive the institution.